Online Payment Security: A Guide for Businesses

 PayPal

-PayPal is an online payment service that acts as an intermediary between two users or a buyer and seller.
-Also, users link their bank accounts or cards to their PayPal accounts, further securing the payment gateway.
+PayPal is an online payment service that acts as an intermediary between two users or buyers and sellers.
+Users link their bank accounts or cards to their PayPal accounts, securing the payment gateway.

 Mobile Wallet Services (Apple Pay and Google Pay)